crazybrainL/rc/README.md

 ```

 #### What Does Homebrew Do?
-Homebrew installs packages to their own directory and then symlinks their files into /usr/local.
+Homebrew installs packages to their own directory and then symlinks their files into /usr/local. <\br>
 Get more information
 ```sh
 $ brew -h